 Proceeds will be allocated to projects that meet specified requirements.
 Specifically, (1) The project must be for individuals in need of social support.
 (2) Clear social benefits (generating a new benefit or maintaining an existing benefit) can be expected from the project and such benefits can be assessed quantitatively.
 (3) Financial resources for the project can include municipal bonds in accordance with the provisions of Article 5 of the Local Government Finance Act and other applicable laws and regulations.
-Tokyo Metropolitan Govt. assumes the 30 specific projects to which proceeds from bond issuance are allocated: Removal of utility poles, Development of facilities for parks designated as emergency evacuation sites, Construction of waste disposal sites in the Port of Tokyo (Shinkaimen Landfill Site, Outer Central Breakwater Reclamation Area), Subsidization for costs of safety measures (earthquake resistance of private schools), Earthquake resistance of Tokyo metropolitan high schools, Installation and reinforcement of emergency backup power generation systems in water supply and other facilities, Earthquake response in sewage operations, Installation of platform doors at stations, Upgrade to elevators equipped with restart functions, Life extension of bridges, Life extension of port facilities, Port renovation, Fishing port renovation, Airport redevelopment, Renovation of Tokyo metropolitan libraries, Renovation of cultural facility (renovation of the Edo-Tokyo Museum), Upgrade of police facilities, Upgrade of fire stations, New establishment, expansion and renewal of water supply stations, Reconstruction of facilities in water reclamation centers and pumping stations, Renovation of employment and job placement promotion facilities, etc. (renovating facilities such as Tokyo Shigoto Center), Construction and renovation of Tokyo metropolitan schools, Construction and renovation of schools for special needs education, Provision of subsidies to develop geriatric health services facilities, Provision of subsidies to develop special nursing homes for the elderly, Construction and renovation of facilities for individuals (children) with intellectual disabilities, Construction of public housing, Make sidewalks barrier-free, Increase barrier-free routes and Loans to the Tokyo Metropolitan Hospital Organization.
+Tokyo Metropolitan Govt. assumes the 35 specific projects to which proceeds from bond issuance are allocated: Removal of utility poles, Development of facilities for parks designated as emergency evacuation sites, Earthquake and water resistance of river facilities, Construction of waste disposal sites in the Port of Tokyo (Shinkaimen Landfill Site, Outer Central Breakwater Reclamation Area), subsidize costs for safety measures (earthquake resistance of private schools), Earthquake resistance of Tokyo metropolitan high schools, Installation and reinforcement of emergency backup power generation systems in water supply and other facilities, Duplication and renewal of raw water transmission facilities, Earthquake countermeasures for water reclamation centers and pumping facilities, Installation of platform doors at stations, Upgrade to elevators equipped with restart functions, Life extension of bridges, Life extension of port facilities, Port renovation, Fishing port renovation, Airport redevelopment, Renovation of Tokyo metropolitan libraries, Renovation of cultural facility (renovation of the Edo-Tokyo Museum), Upgrade of fire stations, Improvement of the Tokyo island's internet environment, New establishment, expansion and renewal of water supply stations, Reconstruction of facilities in water reclamation centers and pumping stations, Renovation of employment and job placement promotion facilities, etc. (renovating facilities such as Tokyo Shigoto Center), Construction and renovation of Tokyo metropolitan schools, Construction and renovation of schools for special needs education, Provision of subsidies to develop geriatric health services facilities, Provision of subsidies to develop special nursing homes for the elderly, Construction and renovation of facilities for individuals (children) with intellectual disabilities, Provision of subsidies to develop facilities for individuals (children) with disabilities, Construction and renovation of child welfare facilities, Construction of public housing, Make sidewalks barrier-free, Increase barrier-free routes, Introduction of people-friendly Toei subway cars, and Loans to the Tokyo Metropolitan Hospital Organization.
 As well as benefitting targeted individuals directly, these projects will contribute to reduction of the burden on Tokyo residents or citizens by forming a multicultural or symbiotic society and maintaining necessary infrastructures and extending the lives thereof, and a recovery and sustainable growth of the local economy.
 Although some investments in facility construction may entail a temporary burden on an environment, full consideration was given to the projects and there seems no specific negative factors.
 R&I has evaluated that they will provide positive outcomes for the society as a whole.

-Eligible projects correspond to the project categories of Affordable basic infrastructure, Access to essential services, Socioeconomic advancement and empowerment, and Affordable housing illustrated in SBP2021, which principally target those who may be affected by blocked roads or broken wires due to collapsed utility poles in the case of a natural disaster, Tokyo residents, local residents, young children, pupils and students, people with disabilities, the elderly and other individuals using stations, those who may be hit by natural disasters, facility users, individuals in need of employment or job placement support, pupils mainly with intellectual disabilities, young children, pupils and students with disabilities, the elderly in need of nursing care, and low-income earners who are truly in need of housing.
+Eligible projects correspond to the project categories of Affordable basic infrastructure, Access to essential services, Socioeconomic advancement and empowerment, and Affordable housing illustrated in SBP2021, which principally target those who may be affected by blocked roads or broken wires due to collapsed utility poles in the case of a natural disaster, Tokyo residents, local residents, Tokyo residents and sewerage users, young children, pupils and students, people with disabilities, the elderly and other individuals using stations, those who may be hit by natural disasters, facility users, individuals in need of employment or job placement support, mainly individuals (children) with intellectual disabilities, individuals (children) with disabilities, the elderly in need of nursing care, low-income earners who are truly in need of housing, and Toei subway users.